careyi3/fat32py/README.md

 Minimal FAT32 Client written in Python

-Still a work in progress, currently only reads from disk, can't yet write.

-This is also a prototype for a version that will be writen in Rust which is being built to operate within some specific constraints imposed by running in an embedded systems environment.
+This is a prototype for a version that will be writen in Rust which is being built to operate within some specific constraints imposed by running in an embedded systems environment.

 **The following instructions assumes a Linux or Mac environment*

 ![Test](https://github.com/careyi3/fat32py/actions/workflows/test.yml/badge.svg)

+## Features

+The only features implemented are:

+- List the files in the root directory of the drive
+- Append to a file on the drive
+- Create a new file in the root directory of the drive

 ## Setup